 |Edition: Modeler or above (Edition comparison)|

 Swimlane objects (aka: Swimlanes) in BPMN are rectangular boxes that represent participants of a business process.
-A swimlane may contain flow objects that are performed by that lane (participant), except for black box that must have an empty body (we will talk about black box later on in this tutorial).
+A swimlane may contains flow objects that are performed by that lane (participant), except for black box that must have an empty body (we will talk about black box later on in this tutorial).
 Swimlanes may be arranged horizontally or vertically.
-They are semantically the same, just different in representation.
-For horizontal swimlanes, process flows from left to right, while vertical swimlanes flow from top to bottom.
+They are semantically the same but just different in representation.
+For horizontal swimlanes, process flows from left to right, while process in vertical swimlanes flow from top to bottom.
 Examples of swimlanes include Customer, Account Department, Payment Gateway and Development Team.

 There are two kinds of swimlanes: Pools and Lanes.

 Pools represent participants in a business process.
 It can be a specific entity (e.g. department) or a role (e.g. assistant manager, doctor, student, vendor).